-Note: Lincoln Drive Control has diagnostic checks that continuously monitor the system to ensure proper operation.
+Note: The Drive Control has diagnostic checks that continuously monitor the system to ensure proper operation.
 Certain types of system errors will gray out the mode selections within the information display, preventing you from changing states when the gear position is changed.
-Other types of errors will produce a temporary message that states Drive Control Malfunction.
+Other types of errors will produce a temporary message that states a malfunction.
 If either condition persists for multiple key cycles, have your vehicle checked by an authorized dealer.